-This 2.6-mile trail follows the course of the Netherton Tunnel above land and its seven air shafts that are publicly accessible.
+This trail follows the course of the Netherton Tunnel above land and its seven air shafts that are publicly accessible.
 A large ventilation chimney covers the top of each shaft, and these structures are referred to by the locals as ‘Pepper Pots’.

 Our guide does not include visiting the northern and southern tunnel portals; however, they have been marked on the map if you decide to extend your walk.